 If the response does include one or more signature processing results containers, then the value for the result minor shall be http://uri.etsi.org/19442/v1.1.1/result/CheckIndividualResults.

-If the response does NOT include any signature processing results container, then the server proceeds to generate the optional outputs as per the optional inputs present in the request, following the specifications in clause 6.3.3 of [1], and clauses 8.4.3.4, and 8.4.3.5 of the present document.
+If the response does NOT include any signature processing results container, then the server proceeds to generate the optional outputs as per the optional inputs present in the request, following the specifications in clause 6.3.3 of DSS-X core v2.0 [1], and clauses 8.4.3.4, and 8.4.3.5 of the present document.
 After that, it places the generated optional outputs as children of the optional outputs container component.

 NOTE: This can only happen in the response of the ‘validation’ protocol.